 - Accessing Elected Officials to Promote Favorable Public Policy

 - Promoting Economic Development

 - Advocating Responsible Environmental Policy

 - Supporting Educational Excellence

-The West Houston Association has a 37 year history of bringing new ideas to Greater West Houston in infrastructure, public policies and planning.
-We are a 501c4 nonprofit organization that aims to create a better living and working environment for the 1.6 million residents and 600,000 employees in Greater West Houston.
+The West Houston Association has a 40+ year history of bringing new ideas to the greater West Houston region in infrastructure, public policies and planning.
+We are a 501(c)(4) nonprofit organization that aims to create a better living and working environment for the 2 million people who live, work, and play in Greater West Houston.
 We are property owners, major employers, and related community interests combined to advocate for improved mobility, better infrastructure, and a sustainable quality of living environment for the region.

 In 1979, the Association was established to collectively address the problems and potentials associated with a rapidly growing area with major employment and residential growth virtually assured for the next ten years.
 It was a unique attempt by Houston’s major land developers, financial interests, and large corporations to bring order and rational planning to the rapidly developing suburban areas on the west side of the City of Houston.